 Fatherhood Fun Facts

-This collection of Fatherhood Fun Facts have been slowly gathered through life experiences.
+This collection of Fatherhood Fun Facts has been slowly gathered through life experiences.
 It is updated with each new lesson.

 1. It is easier to change a diaper than to clean the carpet